 The town is large and bustling, with many dining, drinking, and accommodation options.
 It is busy and on the pricey side at times, so prepare for that if you want to dine out.
 Staying out of town is cheaper, with Silverthorne offering more budget-friendly accommodation.
 For the real Breck experience, though, stump up the cash and have an absolute blast.
 It’s so worth it.

-Steamboat is one of the best resorts in Colorado for a unique reason — we mean, aside from its 3,000 skiable acres, 3,600-foot vertical, over 26 feet of snow a year, and 171 marked trails, of course.
-It caters to all levels and types of riders with completely separate areas, meaning the resort feels totally tailored to your preferred style depending on where you are!
+Steamboat is one of the best ski resorts in Colorado for a unique reason — we mean, aside from its 3,000 skiable acres, 3,600-foot vertical, over 26 feet of snow a year, and 171 marked trails, of course.
+It caters to all levels and types of riders with completely separate areas, meaning the ski resort feels totally tailored to your preferred style depending on where you are!

 Learners and developing riders are well looked after thanks to the terrain available below Sunshine Peak, which is pretty much entirely blue and green trails, best accessed from the Sunshine Express Chair.
 Those with bigger ambitions will find much to explore from Storm Peak, with advanced terrain winding through the trees towards the base and plenty of ungroomed pow fields to rip through.
 And for those with a nose for the backcountry, the backside of Storm Peak and Mount Werner, serviced by the colossal Morningside Life, gives you access to endless unmarked, ungroomed, and pow-filled descents.
 And if you’re out exploring, hit Wake Up Call below Werner Peak for the best snow.